-Our second reading is coming to Maryland’s Eastern Shore, March 2019!
+Our second reading (MOM 2.0) took place on Maryland’s Eastern Shore, March 2019!

 The cast takes a well-deserved bow after months of dedication and hard work.